-The College mission, vision, and values statements are posted on the College website and can also be found in the Cañada College Catalog, making them available not only to College students and employees but also to the community at large (10, 11).
-These statements refer to a participatory environment within which ideas for improvement can be brought forward in order to ensure student success and institutional effectiveness and a commitment to excellence and innovation.
+The College's mission, vision, and values statements are posted on the college website 6 and can also be found in the Cañada College Catalog7 making them available not only to college students and employees, but also to the community at large.
+These statements refer to a participatory environment within which ideas for improvement can be brought forward, in order to ensure student success and institutional effectiveness, commitment to excellence, and innovation.
 All members are encouraged to participate in generating ideas for improvement through constituency groups.

-According to the course schedule for spring 2007, the ASCC "serves as a vehicle through which students can recommend and help effect change at their College" (12).
-Students' knowledge of how to bring up ideas for improvement to the College community varies greatly depending on how involved they are in governance activities.
-(13)
+According to the Course Schedule for Spring 20078, the ASCC "serves as a vehicle through which students can recommend and help effect change at their college."
+Students' knowledge of how to bring up ideas for improvement to the college community varies greatly depending on how involved they are in governance activities.
+9

-Classified staff members have an active leadership group and participate in shared governance bodies and decision making on campus, possessing a strong voice at the College.
-They contribute to the well-being of the College as a whole by participating in shared governance bodies and holding many fundraising activities for scholarships that benefit students in need.
-(14)
+Classified staff members have a very active leadership group and participate in shared governance bodies and decision-making on campus, possessing a strong voice at the College.
+They contribute to the well-being of the college as a whole by participating in shared governance bodies and holding many fundraising activities in order to raise money for scholarships that benefit students in need.
+10

 Faculty members participate directly through the Academic Senate.
-The Academic Senate Governing Council consists of elected representatives and faculty participating on College committees and are appointed by the Academic Senate.
-In May 2003 the SMCCCD Board of Trustees approved a revision to their policies which "delineates the ten areas of academic and professional matters as listed in Title 5, 53200.c; and clarifies the 'delineation of authority agreement' between the Board and the Academic Senate by specifying that, in academic and professional matters, the Board will rely primarily on faculty expertise" (15).
+The Governing Council consists of elected representatives and faculty participating on college committees are appointed by the Academic Senate.
+In May

+2003, the SMCCCD Board of Trustees approved a revision to their policies which "delineates the ten areas of academic and professional matters as listed in Title 5, 53200.c; and clarifies the 'delineation of authority agreement' between the Board and the Academic Senate by specifying that, in academic and professional matters, the Board will rely primarily on faculty expertise."
 This formalization of the relationship between the administration and the faculty places responsibility for developing policies regarding curriculum, program development, and academic standards in the hands of the faculty.
-(16)
+12

 Administrators participate on the Instruction and Student Services Council (ISSC).
-Historically, instruction and student services were administered separately; however, College administrators agreed that it was constructive for the small group of Deans to meet together and work collaboratively.
-They meet regularly as the ISCC to discuss a range of institutional issues from a cooperative perspective.
-(17)
+Historically, instruction and student services were administered separately; however, college administrators agreed that it was constructive for the small group of deans to meet together and work collaboratively.
+They meet regularly as the ISCC to discuss a range of institutional issues from a combined perspective.13

-College employees discuss ideas for improvement ranging from individual programs to College-wide matters in governance bodies such as those described above.
+College employees discuss ideas for improvement ranging from individual programs to college-wide matters in governance bodies such as those described above.
 Normally, ideas are introduced within a given constituency and then brought forward by their representatives in shared governance bodies.
 Ideas for improvement can be taken to different governance bodies for consideration, and on occasion ad-hoc committees are formed if necessary.
-The Academic Integrity Committee, a subcommittee of the Academic Senate, is an example of the latter.
-It developed a new Academic Integrity Policy defining academic integrity, listing possible violations to the policy and establishing the process to be followed when a violation occurs (18).
-This policy was ratified by the College Council
+The Academic Integrity Committee, a sub-committee of the Academic Senate, is an example of the latter.
+It developed a new Academic Integrity Policy defining academic integrity, listing possible violations to the policy, and establishing the process to be followed when a violation occurs.
+14 This policy was ratified by the College Council